ErikHansenGit/Contact_elastic_half-space/README.md

  The codes denoted with linear use a linear convolution to determine the elastic deformation due to the pressure profile.
 Use this e.g. for single concentrated contacts.

  The codes denoted with circular use a circular convolution to determine the elastic deformation due to the pressure profile.
 This corresponds to periodic boundary conditions.
 Use this e.g. for periodic roughness profiles.

+This code  is free to use by anyone.
+Still, citing this repository is greatly appreciated if it is of use to your work.